 For Ten Dollars, six copies will be sent.
-For Twenty Dollars, thirteen copies; and

-For each sum of Ten dollars, above Twenty, eight copies will be forwarded: so that a remit-Rev. Mr. Dunbar, the Rev. Mr. Handcock, Wm. tance of Fifty Dollars will command thirty-sev-
+For Twenty Dollars, thirteen copies; and For each sum of Ten dollars, above Twenty, eight copies will be forwarded: so that a remit-

-IT Publishers of papers throughout the several States and Territories who will give a office of the Republican, and by the publisher Headache, Sea-sickness and Palpitation, resingle insertion to this advertisement, (with this lieved in from five to ten minutes by Sherman's note annexed) and send one of their papers to Milford, Nov.
+II Publishers of papers throughout the several States and Territories who will give a ken in exchange. single insertion to this advertisement, (with this note annexed) and send one of their papers to Milford, Nov.
 21, 1844. this office with the advertisement marked therein, shall receive the Weekly National Intelligencer for one year free of charge.

-FARMERS' LIBRARY

-Prospectus of the Farmer's Library, and Monthly
+FARMERS' LIBRARY Prospectus of the Farmer's Library, and Monthly

 Journal of Agriculture.
-JOHN S. SKINNER, Edi-
+John S. SKINNER, Editor.

-tor.
 None can well have studied the true sources of National welfare, without perceiving the natural and friendly connexion existing between Manufactures, Commerce and Agriculture.
 The policy which strikes at the prosperity of the Manufacturing consumer, must damage the Agricultural producer, and neither can be injuriously affected without detriment to the Merchant, at once consumer and carrier for both.
-As, however, the elements of manufacturing and commercial industry must be derived chiefly from the soil, is it not the obvious interest of all other classes that the one which gives to all their employment and subsistence, should be encouraged and benefitted with every advantage that science can confer and the most enlightened industry make available !
-Yet it has not been until comparatively a late period in Europe, and still later in America, that the public mind has been made properly sensible of the necessity of science to Agriculture, and so to respect Farming as essentially an intellectual and dignified pursuit-one which should imply for its hankful for any paironage extended towards followers high mental cultivation and various a business, which, like the learned professions, has its own principles and will have its literature; and truly it may be asked what subject has lately given rise to memoirs and works more profound and instructive, or been fruitful of more interesting results of scientific investigation, than Agriwith its progress in Europe.
-The more fully to meet the demand thus created, we have decided SKINNER, late Assistant Postmaster General and founder of the first Agricultural periodical published in this country.
+As, however, the elements of manufacturing and commercial industry must be derived chiefly from the soil, is it not the obvious interest of all other classes that the one which gives to all their employment and subsistence, should be encouraged and benefitted with every advantage that science can confer and the most enlightened industry make available!
+Yet it has not been until comparatively a late period in Europe, and still later in America, that the pullic mind has been made properly sensible of the necessity of science to Agriculture, and so to respect Farming as essentially an intellectual and dignified pursuit-one which should imply for its attainments.
+Happily, however, educated young men are now betaking themselves to Farming, as a business, which, like the learned professions, has its own principles and will have its literature; and truly it may be asked what subject has lately given rise to memoirs and works more profound and instructive, or been from or more interesting results of scientific investigation, than Agrito the able journals that encourage it, keeps pace with its progress in Europe.
+The more fully to Skinner, late Assistant Postmaster General and founder of the first Agricultural periodical published in this country.

-Far from being designed or in any way calcuthey may supply the Farmer's table with lighter and more agreeable refreshment, while in the Library he may may find more solid as it will be
+they may supply the Farmer's table with lighter and more agreeable refreshment, while in the Library he may may find more solid as it will be